 What Is Third Wave Coffee?
 (Plus the Perfect Recipe for French Press)

 Phil Stender of Vos Roasters is a passionate coffee curator and roaster in Meridian, Idaho.
-His love for coffee took off when he discovered the Third Wave coffee movement, and culminated in the development of his hand-roasted coffee selection, including a Guatemalan light roast, a Mocha Java dark roast, and an organic Ethiopian light roast.
+His love for coffee took off when he discovered the Third Wave coffee movement, and culminated in the development of his hand-roasted coffee selection.

 What is Third Wave Coffee?